OlegKonyk/find-the-capital-js/README.md

 # Find the Capital CLI

-Command line tool that allows user to get capital of any country based on full country name or ISO 3166 country codes (alpha-2 & alpha-3);
+Command line tool that allows user to get capital of any country based on full country name or ISO 3166 country codes (alpha-2 & alpha-3) based on [REST COUNTRIES](https://restcountries.eu/#rest-countries).

-### Setup local dev environment:
+## Setup local dev environment:

 1. Clone the repository: